kjayma/surveyor_gui/README.md

     rails g surveyor-gui:install
     bundle exec rake db:migrate

-The survey editor can be found at '/surveyforms'
+The survey editor can be found at '/surveyforms'.
+Users can take surveys at the '/surveys' url.

 ## Limitations